-Strategy Number Strategy Action Legislative Goals Addressed 05 Embrace emerging and evolving transportation technologies to support a culture of safety.
-5-A) Educate the public on the benefits and proper usesafety limitations of Advanced Driver-Assistance Systems (ADAS) that may affect safe driving behaviors.
+Strategy Number Strategy Action Legislative Goals Addressed etc.) to understand hot spots and corridor safety needs.
+3-C) Develop data gathering and integration methods in order to measure the safety impact of ADAS and automated vehicles on reducing fatalities and serious injuries.
+04 Develop systems which can provide the most positive impact to safety within transit/mobility.
+4-A) Identify and detail specific safety systems for focus.
+4-B) Support the piloting and deployment of machine readable signs to initiate AV notifications, warnings, or vehicle controls (i.e. no markings, weight restrictions, surface changes, etc.).
+Safety, Mobility 05 Embrace emerging and evolving transportation technologies to support a culture of safety.
+5-A) Educate the public on the benefits and safety limitations of Advanced Driver-Assistance Systems (ADAS) that may affect safe driving behaviors.
 5-B) Educate the public on how and where level 3, 4, and 5 AVs will be deployed, how they operate, and what to expect from AVs, through coordination with public agencies, consumer associations, insurance companies, vehicle dealers, etc. Safety 06 Create a regulatory environment that supports the safe testing and deployment of connected, advanced, and automated vehicles and related technologies.
 6-A) Audit current laws (Revised Code of Washington; RCW) and rules (Washington Administrative Code; WAC) to identify outdated, contradictory, or restrictive policy prescriptions.
-6-B) Establish a uniform minimal level of safety, assessment for the testing of automated vehicles SAE Levels 3.
-4 and 5 that is consistent with other states and federal regulation in a manner that avoids a patchwork of regulation.
-Safety.
-Stewardship
+6-B) Establish a uniform minimal level of safety assessment for the testing of automated vehicles SAE Levels 3, 4 and 5 that is consistent with other states and federal regulation in a manner that avoids a patchwork of regulation.
+Safety, Stewardship